Young Ones (film): Plot

-In a crumbling United States experiencing severe drought, people kill for water.
-Ernest Holm lives with his son Jerome and daughter Mary in their small townhouse and field.
-His wife, Katherine, is permanently hospitalized following an accident.
+In a crumbling United States, experiencing severe drought, people kill for water.
+Ernest Holm lives with his son, Jerome, and daughter, Mary, in a small house, next to a field.
+His wife, Katherine, is permanently hospitalized, after an accident.
 At the hospital, she can walk while wired to a special frame.
-While everyone else has left the area, Ernest and his family remain, as Ernest believes that the land will grow once more if only there is irrigation.
-Ernest gets water for his family by delivering supplies to the "water men", who hold a government backed monopoly to distribute water extracted from deep wells.
-When his mule breaks its legs and he has to kill it, Ernest goes to Sam Lever's auction house and buys a robotic carrier machine called Simulit Shadow ("Sim") to replace it, beating the offers of Sam's son Flem, a young, troubled man who has been seeing Mary without Ernest's consent.
+While everyone else has left the area, Ernest and his family remain, as Ernest believes that the land will grow once more, if only there is irrigation.
+Ernest gets water for his family by delivering supplies to the "water men," who hold a government-backed monopoly to distribute water extracted from deep wells.
+After his mule breaks its legs, and he has to kill it, Ernest goes to Sam Lever's auction house, where he wins an auction for a robotic carrier machine called, "Sim."
+Ernest's winning bid beats the offers of Sam's son, Flem, a young, troubled man who has been seeing Mary without Ernest's consent.

 One morning, Ernest finds the Sim is missing, and he goes looking for it.
 When he gets to the water men, he is accused of stealing their supplies.
 He finds Flem transporting the stolen supplies with the Sim, planning to sell them at the border.
 Ernest takes Flem captive, ties him to the machine, and aims to take the supplies back to the water men.
 When they stop due to dehydration, Flem convinces Ernest to temporarily parch their thirst with the liquor they are transporting.
 Wanting to escape, Flem throws a stone at Ernest's head, killing him, and frames the machine for Ernest's death.